Nanobio1991/AmphioxusCNVs/README.md

 To conduct this analysis, you need:
 - A reference genome
+- A file that contains informations of the length of each chromosomes for the reference genome
-- Population data
+- Population data (muplitiple high quality genomes of the studied species)

 These files should be placed in the `data/` directory.

 ## Usage

 1. **Prepare the Data:**
-   - Ensure the reference genome and population data are available in the `data/` directory.
+   - Ensure the reference genome, population data and required files are available in the `data/` directory.
    - You may need to modify the names of the input genomes in the Snakemake pipeline to match your specific file names.

 2. **Run the Pipeline:**